-Day 1 of this course is a comprehensive review of the theory and practice of the AS9100:2016 Standard and Internal Auditing.
-This day includes;
+This session is a comprehensive review of the theory and practice of the ISO 9001:2015 Standard and Internal Auditing.
+Training topics include:

 - The Challenge for Top Management

-Attendees will also gain an understanding of Customer Oriented Processes (COPs), as well as the customer-specific requirements defined by the AS9100:2016 Standard.
+This session includes a detailed review of all elements of the ISO 9001:2015 Standard.
+Participants will also gain an understanding of Customer Oriented Processes (COPs), as well as the customer-specific requirements defined by ISO 9001:2015.

 - The audit cycle and ISO 19011